wmedrano/spore/docs/quickstart.md

 ## Functions

-Functions are first-class citizens in Spore.
-You can create an anonymous function (also called a lambda) using the `function` keyword.
+Functions are first-class citizens in Spoer.
+The primary way to define a named function is with the `defun` macro.

-The syntax is `(function (parameters) body)`.

-For convenience, Spore also provides the `defun` macro for defining named functions. `defun` is syntactic sugar that allows you to define a function and assign it to a symbol in one step, equivalent to using `def` with a `function` expression.
+### Defun

-The syntax is `(defun name (parameters) body)`.
+Functions can be defined with: `(defun name (parameters) body)`.

 For example:
 ```lisp